Motimove

 Banner

-Why does my knee lock?
+Why does my knee lock up?

 Imagine this: you stand up from a chair or make an unexpected movement, and suddenly it feels like your knee is stuck.
 You can’t fully bend or straighten it and it feels like something is “blocking” it.
 We also call this the knee “locking.”
 But how does that happen?
 And is it dangerous?
 In this blog, we explain what can happen in your knee, what the causes are, and what you can do about it.
 No time to read the blog, download MotiMove!